opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 ##### Report trigger
 1. As a user, I should be able to select a report trigger type that belongs to one of two categories: `Schedule`, and `Alert`.
 1. As a user, when I select `Schedule`, I should be able to select a request time of now, future date, recurring, or custom cron expression (similar to alerting).
-    1. As a user, if I select `now`, I should be able to generate a report immediately after saving the report configuration.
+    1. As a user, if I select `now`, I should be able to generate a report immediately after saving the report definition.
     1. As a user, if I select `future date`, I should be able to configure the date and time the report will be generated.
     1. As a user, if I select `recurring`, I should be able to configure a recurring schedule.
     1. As a user, if I select `custom cron`, I should be able to configure a cron-based schedule.